modelset/modelset-py/README.md

-# ModelSet Python library
+# ModelSet Python Library

 This is a library to easily integrate ModelSet with Python.

-## Install from sources
+## Install from Sources

+To install from sources, follow these steps:

 ```
 cd modelset-py
 python3 -m pip install .
 ```

-## Use without installing
+## Usage without installing

-This is useful is you are making changes you the source of the library while you use to to build some application.
+This option is useful if you are making changes to the source code of the library while you build an application.

 In this case, you can do the following:

 ```
 sys.path.append("/path/to/modelset-py/src")